Updated at 12:30 p.m. Friday, May 22, 2020

 - Hourly employees without a recurring work schedule should submit their average number of hours worked in the previous two pay periods, as they normally do, by the HR deadlines to be paid.

-As a reminder, employees should be working from home/remotely to the greatest extent possible.
+As a reminder, employees should be working from home/remotely to the greatest extent possible until they are notified by their supervisors otherwise.

 The University reminds all employees that the critical designation can be granted or removed as needed, depending upon the University’s needs.